more-cars/rest-api/README.md

     * the image will be built with the code that is currently on the disk
 * run `npm run docker:tag-image:local` to mark this image as a (temporary) dev version
 * run `npm run minikube:import-image` to push the image into the minikube cluster
-* run `npm run app:deploy` to deploy and start the application
+* run `npm run minikube:app:deploy` to deploy and start the application
     * this deploys the app and the database
     * this also starts the necessary services to be able to connect to app and db via browser
 * run `npm run minikube:open-tunnel` to allow the database service to be accessible from outside the cluster